Top 22 Examples of New Product Release Emails (2026)

 20. ActiveCampaign

-At first, this particular product release email from ActiveCampaign seems like it tries to communicate a lot in one email.
-But, it’s all cleverly broken up so you can absorb it in a minute.
-It also uses different tactics to get the point across, such as:
+At first, this particular product release email from ActiveCampaign’s email software seems like it tries to communicate a lot in one email.
+But it’s all cleverly broken up so that users can absorb it quickly.

-• Pattern interrupt—the deliberate (underlined) typo shows the new spell-check feature at work by standing out.
+• Pattern interrupt: the deliberate (underlined) typo shows the new spell-check feature at work by standing out

-• Clear CTA—Try out these new features.
+• Clear CTA: Try out these new features – nothing more, nothing less

 activecampaign-new-product-launch-email-example